Sport in Ireland: Target shooting

 Target shooting in Ireland comprises a number of disciplines.
-These include the Olympic rifle and pistol shooting disciplines (administered by the NTSA), metallic silhouette shooting (administered by the NSAI), precision pistol, benchrest rifle, gallery rifle and sporting rifle disciplines (administered by the NASRPC), the Tetrathlon (administered by the Pony Club) and Olympic Penthathlon (administered by the Modern Pentathlon Association of Ireland), both Olympic and non-Olympic clay pigeon shooting (administered by the ICPSA) and various long-range rifle shooting disciplines (administered by the NRAI).
+These include the Olympic rifle and pistol shooting disciplines (administered by the National Target Shooting Association of Ireland), metallic silhouette shooting (administered by the National Silhouette Association Ireland), precision pistol, benchrest rifle, gallery rifle and sporting rifle disciplines (administered by the National Association of Sporting Rifle & Pistol Clubs or NASRPC), the Tetrathlon (administered by the Pony Club) and Olympic Penthathlon (administered by the Modern Pentathlon Association of Ireland), both Olympic and non-Olympic clay pigeon shooting (administered by the Irish Clay Pigeon Shooting Association) and various long-range rifle shooting disciplines (administered by the National Rifle Association of Ireland).

 Ireland has had representation at international target shooting competitions, including the Olympic Games.
 The Irish Olympic clay pigeon team won the World Championships team event in Olympic Trap in 2002 and Irish shooter Philip Murphy claimed the silver medal in the 2007 World Shotgun Championships; he has also placed in the top ten in two World Championships and two World Cups.
-His teammate Derek Burnett won silver in the 2007 World Cup in Maribor and has placed in the top ten in three World Championships, two World Cup Finals and two European championships.
-Another teammate, David Malone, won gold in the 2004 World Cup in Cairo, and has ranked in the top ten in two World Championships, one World Cup Final and five World Cups.
+His teammate Derek Burnett won silver in the 2007 World Cup in Maribor, and another teammate, David Malone, won gold in the 2004 World Cup in Cairo.
 The team has also won several World Cup medals in both team and individual events.
-The clay pigeon high performance director has also been appointed head of the ISSF coaches' committee and the head clay target instructor with the ISSF Training Academy.
+The clay pigeon high performance director has also been appointed head of the International Shooting Sport Federation (ISSF) coaches' committee and the head clay target instructor with the ISSF Training Academy.
 Ian O'Sullivan also became the World Junior Champion in Olympic Trap in the 2014 World Championships.

 Ireland became world champions in Centrefire Gallery Rifle in the inaugural World Championships in 2013, in which the Irish team beat Great Britain and Germany.
-Gallery Rifle events are administered in Ireland by the NASRPC.
+Gallery Rifle Shooting events are administered in Ireland by the NASRPC.